zaataylor/time-tracking/ideas.md

     - What forms should the data take?
         - CSV
         - JSON
-    - How should I make the data more amenable for analysis after automated preprocessing?
-        - It might be a good idea to go through manually and just make sure that descriptions and assigned tasks match up.
-This would make the analysis more robust, but would also cost me more time.
-        - I'm looking at this, and there are a lot of entries that don't have a task associated with them.
-I think that what I'll do is just analyze these separately.
-Alternatively, might be able to do some work with Google Sheets.
 - [&check;] Come up with some interesting questions to ask, then answer them.
     - How many times was I figuring out what to work on next?
     - At what point did figuring out what to work on shift from being labeled as "Classes" to being labeled "Self-Maintenance -> Planning and Organizing"?